rcl-ssl/docs/certbot/iis.md

 Ensure the ``appsettings`` configuration is correct for the AAD Application and the certificate save path settings point to a folder that exists.

-Fix any other errors that are reported Then, re-install and restart the service.
+Fix any other errors that are reported.
+Then, re-install and restart the service.

 # Deleting the Windows Service